toilabaodai123/simple-login/README.md

 - **AWS**
     - EC2: For a webservice using a Docker container to handle requests and a Jenkins server
     - S3: For storing db exported files
     - RDS: For a database.
+    - VPC: For a virtual private network.

 - **Jenkins**
     - To provide CI/CD for the web app.